Georgia has a lot to offer, so we share tips for planning a trip to Georgia including Georgia entry requirements & places to visit in Georgia.

 Getting a visa for Georgia

-Georgia has one the best visa options in the world – you can get a free, 1-year visa upon arrival into the country.
+Georgia has one of the best visa options in the world – you can get a free, 1-year visa upon arrival into the country.
 This can be automatically renewed once you leave and re-enter the country, great for those that wish to stay in the country long term.
-This is available to a wide range of countries, with the full list being found here.

 Entry Requirements in 2022